HaugrNet/eds/README.md

 it useful.

 # Release Plan
-The deign and initial implementation of CWS has been completed.
+The design and initial implementation of CWS has been completed.
 All features are in place.
 Both Data model & API looks have now reached Alpha Stage.

 Please note that the code itself has not been tested properly.
 The Coverage of